top of page

 What 2025 Taught Us About Staying the Course

-A bumpy year reminds us why patience pays off If you watched the news in 2025, you probably felt stressed about your investments.
-Tariff battles.
-A 43-day government shutdown.
-Interest rate changes.
-AI worries.
-The headlines were all over the place.
-But here's what actually happened: the S&P 500 gained almost 18% for the year.
+A Bumpy Year Reminds Us Why Patience Pays Off: Lessons from 2025 If you watched the news in 2025, you probably felt stressed about your investments.
+There were tariff battles, a 43-day government shutdown, interest rate changes, and worries about AI.
+The headlines were overwhelming.
+But here's the surprising truth: the S&P 500 gained almost 18% for the year.
 That's three years in a row of double-digit gains.
 The lesson?
-What feels scary in the moment often looks very different when you zoom out.
-A Year of H
+What feels scary in the moment often looks very differen

 Asset Allocation & Your Investment Portfolio